skx/evalfilter/BYTECODE.md

   * This pushes the value `true` onto the stack.
   * The stack now looks like this: [true]
 * We see the `OpReturn` instruction.
-  * This pops a value from the stack, and terminates exection.
+  * This pops a value from the stack, and terminates execution.
   * The stack now looks like this: []